yezero/sandstorm/docs/developing/auth.md

 ## Apps operating without sandstorm-http-bridge

-It is possible to write a Sandstorm app that does not use `sandstorm-http-bridge`!
-It can access authentication data by using the Cap'n Proto raw Sandstorm API.
+It is possible to write a Thurly app that does not use `sandstorm-http-bridge`!
+It can access authentication data by using the Cap'n Proto raw Thurly API.
 We provide sample code for that in the [sandstorm-rawapi-example](https://github.com/sandstorm-io/sandstorm-rawapi-example) repository on GitHub.